moderngl/moderngl-window/README.md

 ## Some History

 The majority of the code in this library comes from [demosys-py](https://github.com/Contraz/demosys-py) (somewhat modified).
-Because `demosys-py` is a framework we decided to split out a lot useful funtionality into this library.
-Frameworks are a lot less appealing to users and it would be a shame to not make this more avaialble to the ModernGL user base.
+Because `demosys-py` is a framework we decided to split out a lot useful functionality into this library.
+Frameworks are a lot less appealing to users and it would be a shame to not make this more available to the ModernGL user base.